AnnanDadson/Encrypted-Chat-Python/README.md

 - You will need to install the external package manager [pip install rsa](https://pypi.org/project/rsa/).
 - You will need to run two terminal screens on your machine; Host and Receiver.
 - You will need to install a network protocol analyzer tool.
-You can use [Wireshark] (https://www.wireshark.org/#download).
+You can use [Wireshark](https://www.wireshark.org/#download).

 ## License